jaysueno/webscraping_surfline_blog/README.md

 ## Created an app to scrape the news articles from Surfline.com's news page
 #### Written by Jay Sueno

 In this project I wanted to see what kinds of words Surfline uses in thier news and blog posts.
-Moreover, is there a way to visualize the findings and provide some insights about how the are positioning the brand in SEO?
+Moreover, is there a way to visualize the findings and provide some insights about how they are positioning the brand in SEO?

 ## Project Steps:
-1. Develop a webscrapping app and store into a MongoDB database - [code here](https://github.com/jaysueno/webscraping_surfline_blog/blob/main/app.py)
+1. Develop a webscrapping app and upload into a MongoDB database - [code here](https://github.com/jaysueno/webscraping_surfline_blog/blob/main/app.py)
 2. Clean and organize the data using Python and Pandas - [code here](https://github.com/jaysueno/webscraping_surfline_blog/blob/main/data_cleanup_notebook.ipynb)
 3. Create a WordCloud visualization - [code here](https://github.com/jaysueno/webscraping_surfline_blog/blob/main/sufline_wordcloud_notebook.ipynb)
 4. Conduct a sentiment analysis with ratings on each article - [code here](https://github.com/jaysueno/webscraping_surfline_blog/blob/main/sufline_wordcloud_notebook.ipynb)
 5. Visualize findinggs with Tableau - [sample dashboard here](https://public.tableau.com/profile/jaysueno#!/vizhome/surflinewords/Dashboard1)

 ## Overall Findings
-It comes to no surprise that Surfline's news articles use the word "surf" the most coming in at almost 400 uses in the articles.
-In fact surfline ranks fairly well on SEO for keyword phrases like "surf cam" and "surf report."
+It comes to no surprise that Surfline's news articles use the word "surf" the most, at almost 400 uses in the articles.
+In fact surfline ranks fairly well on SEO for keyword phrases like "surf cam" and "surf report." (source: Moz.com)

 The next most used word was, "swell."
 As a forecasting service, the company talks in technical terms of wave dynamics.
 "Swell" is an important factor in gauging the quality of surf on hand.
-Here are a list of top words using Tableau to visualize:
+Here are a list of top words using Tableau to visualize ([please visit the Tableau Dashboard here](https://public.tableau.com/profile/jaysueno#!/vizhome/surflinewords/Dashboard1)):

 ![image](images/words-barchart.jpg)

 ## Webscrapping App
-First, I created an app using Python and BeautifulSoup to pull the data, in this case, the articles located on the [news page at Surfline.com](https://www.surfline.com/surf-news).
+First, I created an app using Python and BeautifulSoup.
+It scrapes the data, in this case, the articles located on the [news page at Surfline.com](https://www.surfline.com/surf-news).
 The app automates the process of:
 * Clicking on each article
 * Pulling the date, headlines, and copy of each article
 * Uploading the data into a local database (MongoDB) in json format